jetstream-cloud/js2docs/docs/alloc/extension.md

 *Please note: Extensions are not a substitution for the renewal process.*

 If you have a startup allocation and you are planning to stay under the startup limits (as noted on the [Jetstream Resources](../general/resources.md) page), you may continue to renew your startup and not have to enter the research allocations cycle.
 A renewal is **ALWAYS** preferred over an extension.
+Please see below for information on renewing a startup allocation.

 Research allocations may be extended **once** with *adequate justification*.

-### Instructions for requesting a supplements
+### Instructions for requesting an extension

 * Login to [portal.xsede.org](https://portal.xsede.org){target=_blank}
 * Go to the [Submit / Review Requests page](https://portal.xsede.org/group/xup/submit-request#/){target=_blank}